-For as long as I can remember it has been a tradition to make caramels and give them away as gifts to others during the holiday season.
+For as long as I can remember it has been a tradition to make Homemade Caramels and give them away as gifts to others during the holiday season.
 And when I say “caramels” I am talking multiple batches.
 We gave them to our family friends, teachers, friends at school, mailman, hair dresser… basically any person we came in contact with during the month of December.
-We’ve started using the caramel in other treats we share too, like See’s Polar Bear Paws!

 My mom would make the caramel (often two batches at one time… she’s got skill!) with the assistance of a child when she noticed we were bored and our hands could go to good use stirring.
-No one minded standing over the that yummy caramel and smelling the buttery sweetness though… well, I guess I shouldn’t speak for my siblings, but I loved it!
-Mmmm!
+No one minded standing over the that yummy caramel and smelling the buttery sweetness though.
 Now when I smell caramel I instantly think “Christmas!”

 Later at night or the next day after the caramel cooled completely we would all gather at the table as a family and my mom would lay out pieces of perfectly ripped and cut wax paper (and ripping wax paper perfectly every time is really hard to do).
 She would then proceed to cut out the caramels out of the pan and place them on the wax paper.
-My brother and I made it kind of a race to see who could wrap the most caramels the fastest.
-Each caramel wrapped was then tossed into the gigantic yellow bowl that said “blockbuster” (are any of those still in business?).
-It was fun…until our wrists started to hurt– child labor!
-But really, I loved it and plan to enlist Carly once she doesn’t try to eat them all.
-She already loves these and since they are soft she has no trouble taking a bite and letting it melt in her mouth.
+My brother and I turned it into a competition to see who could wrap the most caramels the fastest.

 Once all the caramels were wrapped we then got out the cute holiday cellophane bags and filled them.
 Families got 20 caramels, really big families got 30, and individuals got 8 (with some exceptions… the more praise/obsession gets you more the next year).
 Some of my friends were lucky enough to get a family bag AND an individual bag.